tempesta-tech/tempesta/README.md

 headers, so preferably Linux distribution should have native 3.10 kernel.
 Currently CentOS 7 is shipped with an appropriate kernel.

+Please, also read [Tempesta DB README](tempesta_db/README.md) for its prerequisites.

 ### Build